tonytins/coh-guide/src/gameplay/missions/side.md

 - Kidnapping
 - Heist

-The Radio from the Video Killed the Radio story arc has relation to th

 ## Notes

 - Both heroes and villains can use their radio and newspaper, respectfully, at anytime.